AhmadDzakiN/gokomodo-test/README.md

 - Copy file `params/.env.sample` to `params/.env`
 - Modify `params/.env` as your needs
 - Ensure your PostgreSQL database already up
-- You can use database/init.sql file to create all needed tables and seed the data
+- You can use [this init sql](database/init.sql) file to create all needed tables and seed the data
 - Run the project by `go run main.go` or `go build && ./gokomodo-assignment`

 ## List of Comamnds